SeldonIO/seldon-core/ansible/README.dev.md

 Image-related options (key/value pairs defined under the `image` key) also configured in `custom_image_config` above take precedence to the ones defined here.

-The commented example below sets a confluent cloud cluster as the kafka deployment, together with OAUTH authentication.
+The example below sets a confluent cloud cluster as the kafka deployment, together with OAUTH authentication.
 Typically this will also require setting a secret containing authentication details (see `custom_secrets` below):